-The application site is in close proximity to the Unshin River SAC, the Ballysadare Bay SAC and the Ballysadare Bay SPA.
-Taking a conservative approach, in a worst-case scenario and in the absence of mitigation, an accidental pollution event of a sufficient magnitude during construction or operation, either alone of in-combination with other pollution sources, could potentially affect the water quality in the Ballysadare River to an extent that subsequently undermines the conservation objectives of the Unshin River SAC, the Ballysadare Bay SAC and the Ballysadare Bay SPA.
-A reduction in either surface or groundwater quality locally has the potential to affect the aquatic habitats and natural conditions that are required to maintain or achieve the specific attributes and targets of the qualifying interests and the conservation objectives that have been defined for these qualifying interest.
+The application site is directly hydrologically connected to the Unshin River SAC, the Ballysadare Bay SAC and the Ballysadare Bay SPA, as surface water from the site will be directed to the Owenmore River during operation.
+The construction works on the site are also in close proximity to the Owenmore River / River Unshin SAC.
+Taking a conservative approach, in a worst-case scenario and in the absence of mitigation, an accidental pollution event of a sufficient magnitude during construction or operation, either alone or in combination with other pollution sources, could potentially affect the water quality in the Owenmore River to the extent that subsequently undermines the conservation objectives of the Unshin River SAC, the Ballysadare Bay SAC and the Ballysadare Bay SPA.
+A reduction in either surface or groundwater quality locally has the potential to affect the aquatic habitats and natural conditions that are required to maintain or achieve the specific attributes and targets of the qualifying interests and the conservation objectives that have been defined for these qualifying interests.

-Therefore, following an evaluation of the relevant information including the characteristics of the proposed development and the likelihood of significant effects on the sites and with regards to the tenets of the precautionary principal, it is considered in the opinion of this author that it is not possible to exclude, on the basis of objective information, that the proposed development, either individually or in combination with other plans or projects, will have a likely significant effect on the above European sites.
+Therefore, following an evaluation of the relevant information, including the characteristics of the proposed development and the likelihood of significant effects on the sites and with regards to the tenets of the precautionary principal, it is considered in the opinion of this author that it is not possible to exclude, on the basis of objective information, that the proposed development, either individually or in combination with other plans or projects, will have a likely significant effect on the above European sites.